7 quick tips for boosting the life of your laptop

 Easy ways to keep "shop for laptop" off your to-do list for as long as possible

 At a Glance: Protecting the life of your laptop can be easy.
-Steps include draining the batter every once in a while and maintaining a proper workstation set up for necessary airflow.
+Steps include draining the battery every once in a while and maintaining a proper workstation setup for necessary airflow.

 Take a second to think about your computer habits.
 Do you eat or drink while working on your laptop?
 Do you often prop it up on a pillow?
 If so, you may be unknowingly shortening the life of one of your most important study tools—and putting yourself at risk to spend money on a new one sooner than you’d like.

 Here are seven easy ways to improve the lifespan of your laptop: